knightofaccess/testing_cplusplus/README.md

 testing_cplusplus
 =================
-These reposatory only contains test files for C++ training
+This reposatory only contains test files for C++ training